gnperdue/VimConfig/README.md

 Attempt to change a submodule url: First, clean out the submodule.
 Then, edit the .gitmodules file to use the new url.
 Then run `git submodule sync`.
 Then run `git submodule init`.
 Then, run `git submodule sync`.
 But, `git remote -v` still points to the old submodule...
+If I push those changes and then re-check out the enitre VimConfig module, the remote repository is correct.
+But this is sort of a painful way to swap a submodule.